Steve973/simplex-consensus-protocol/README.md

    deliberate, so that users or teams that have their own peer-to-peer network already present and configured can still use the core library with their own network implementation and configuration.

+- *Message layer*:

+   The message layer is a simple layer that contains the messages that the protocol players (actor system nodes) send to each other.
+These can be referred to as "simplex protocol messages".
+Note that these messages differ from the various messages that are sent between the actors within a single node.

 - *Peer-to-peer network layer*:

    The p2p network layer utilizes the Java implementation of libp2p, along with WebRTC, to handle the setup of the